-The Melbourne Branch formed largely out of what was the Contemporary European Studies Association of Australia and is currently the largest branch committee.
-The Melbourne branch seeks to further the works of CESAA while also spearheading a number of new initiatives including the ESAANZ Blog Series and seminars on European Studies.
+The Australian Branch formed largely out of what was the Contemporary European Studies Association of Australia and is currently the largest branch committee.
+The branch seeks to further the works of ESAANZ while also spearheading a number of new initiatives including the ESAANZ Blog Series and seminars on European Studies.

 Dr Matt Harvey is a Senior Lecturer in Law at Victoria University Melbourne.
 His PhD (Monash) was on the constitutional development of the European Union.
 He was a Robert Schuman Scholar at the European Parliament and has taught EU Law and Comparative Law for many years.
 His research interests are principally in Constitutional Law and wine law in Europe and Australia.